Geometric random graphs and Rado sets in sequence spaces: Proof of Theorem : almost all sets in are Rado

 \section{Proof of Theorem~\ref{mainone}: almost all sets in $c$ are Rado}

 We will show isomorphism of geometric 1-graphs in the spaces we consider by inductively constructing an isomorphism.
-For this, we need to make sure that the constructed map is a step-isometry.
+By Corollary \ref{useful}, we know that any isomorphism must be a step isometry.
+Thus, in the inductive construction, we need to make sure that the constructed map is a step-isometry.
 The following lemma gives sufficient conditions for a map on $c$ to be a step-isometry.
-Note first that, if we consider $x\in c$ such that $x_\infty\not\in \Z$, then it is evident that there is an $M$ such that for all $i\geq M$, $\lfloor x_{i}\rfloor=\lfloor x_{\infty }\rfloor$.